 Similarly, the development of pumps and water supply is very interesting.
 First, UNICEF started to supply modern hand-pumps but they would break.
 Even a hand-pump, how rugged it is, has to be handled in a gentle way.
 When you have people that never saw a pump before, they would break it anyway.
-Thus, we pumps developed much stronger than what available พลร commercially, and had them manufactured according to specifications.
+Thus, we developed pumps much stronger than what available was them manufactured according to our commercially, and had specifications.